coq/coq/doc/sphinx/language/gallina-extensions.rst

 possible, the correct argument will be automatically generated.

 .. exn:: Cannot infer a term for this placeholder.
+   :name: Cannot infer a term for this placeholder.
+(Casual use of implicit arguments)

    |Coq| was not able to deduce an instantiation of a “_”.